 The funders had no role in study design, data collection and interpretation, or the decision to submit the work for publication.

 We would like to thank O Ivashikiv and B Suo for preparing transcriptional reporter lines; H Bülow, O Hobert, H Hutter, S Mitani, and K Shen for strains; C Díaz-Balzac, L García, Y Iino, Y Kohara, and M Lázaro-Peña for constructs; S J Cook for help in using Elegance software; and H Bülow and K Saied-Santiago for their help in conducting co-immunoprecipitation assays.
 Some strains were provided by the CGC, which is funded by NIH Office of Research Infrastructure Programs (P40 OD010440).
 Support was from NIH (R01 GM066897 and R01 MH112689) and the G Harold and Leila Y Mathers Charitable Foundation.

 - Oliver Hobert, Reviewing Editor, Howard Hughes Medical Institute, Columbia University, United States

-© 2017, Kim & Emmons
+© 2017, Kim et al.

-This article is distributed under the terms of the Creative Commons Attribution License permitting unrestricted use and redistribution provided that the original author and source are credited.
+This article is distributed under the terms of the Creative Commons Attribution License, which permits unrestricted use and redistribution provided that the original author and source are credited.